madetech/data-101/modules/core/Spark.md

 For examples and guidance on using PySpark, please refer to the documentation [here](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.SparkSession.html).

-1) To begin please read in the csv file '2015-summary.csv using the DataFrameReader with option 'inferSchema' and 'header' set to true.
+1) To begin, read in the csv file '2015-summary.csv using the DataFrameReader with option 'inferSchema' and 'header' set to true.
+A DataFrame is the most common Structured API and simply represents a table of data with rows and columns.

 ```python
 from pyspark.context import SparkContext